-Here is a list of inspiring movies about autism that you can add to your public or academic library collection to gain a better understanding of the condition.
-Library patrons, parents, and children will enjoy these educational films to expand their understanding of autism.
+Here is a curated list of insightful movies depicting autism that you can consider adding to your public or academic library collection.
+These films offer valuable perspectives and can contribute to fostering empathy and understanding among library patrons, parents, and children alike, providing an enriching educational experience on autism.

 The Reason I Jump